gerkElznik/gerkElznik.github.io/_posts/2022-04-07-provision-personal-helm-chart-repo.md

 ![Pages](/assets/images/settings-github-pages.png "Settings >> GitHub Pages")

-## Step 3: Bring it all together with Workflows in GitHub Actions
+## Step 3: Automate it all with Workflows in GitHub Actions
 There will also be a new **GitHub Actions Workflow** named `pages-build-deploy` created automatically after you created the `gh-pages` branch:

 ![Workflows](/assets/images/github-actions-workflows.png "GitHub Actions Workflows")